All Episodes

 That's why everything he's been doing has been to lower the deficit and to shrink the national debt.

-He's opposed to, he's not causing it to happen.
+He's not causing it to happen.

 Bush did that with his three wars.